nlohmann/json/docs/mkdocs/docs/features/types/number_handling.md

       in case of overflow.
     - The type for unsigned integers must be convertible from `#!c unsigned long long`.
 The type for floating-point numbers is used in case of overflow.
+    - Custom `struct`s and `class`es are supported for signed and unsigned integers, providing they are trivially default-constructible, move-constructible, and destructible.
+This enables extended- but not dynamic-length integers.
     - The types for signed and unsigned integers must be distinct, see [#2573](https://github.com/nlohmann/json/issues/2573).
     - Only `#!c double`, `#!c float`, and `#!c long double` are supported for floating-point numbers.